-It’s ideal to put it on after a shower to lock in moisture.
-As well, you can apply this cuticle oil before bed so that the oils have an opportunity to remain on your skin and nails while you sleep and can be more readily absorbed.
+It’s ideal to put this cuticle oil on after a shower to lock in moisture.
+As well, you can apply the cuticle oil before bed so that the oils have an opportunity to remain on your skin and nails while you sleep and therefore will be more readily absorbed.

 You can also pair your cuticle oil with a rich hand cream and a pair of moisturizing gloves to give your hands and nails a deep overnight treatment.